MosquitoHunt3r/TheGateKeepers/README.md

 ## Usage

+Just clone the repository using `git clone https://github.com/MosquitoHunt3r/TheGateKeepers.git` and run `python3 TheGateKeepers.py` from within the cloned directory.

 I plan on adding more roles and questions to the game in the future.
 Meanwhile, you have the option to add a custom role when starting the game.
 You will be prompted to provide the name of the file containing questions and answers.
-Make sure the Q&A file is located in the same directory as the `TheGateKeeper.py` script.
+Make sure the Q&A file is located in the same directory as the `TheGateKeepers.py` script.
 The file should follow the following syntax:

 	[question][? or .]:[answer]